Create a Custom Table of Contents to Help Learners Navigate Through the Course

 Today’s authoring tools make it easier than ever to customize how the menu looks and where it’s placed in the course player.
 But there will be times when designers want to move beyond the default menu options and design their own course menu.

-While this DIY-menu design takes longer to design and implement, it’s worth the time if it helps learners get more from their training.
+While DIY menus take longer to design and implement, they’re worth the time if they help learners get more from their training.
 And that’s what this week’s challenge is all about.

 Moving Beyond the Default Player Menu